hugoaboud/pyswf2unity/README.md

 * Optional exporting multiple frames on a single .svg file
 * Curve optimization: Remove last if only two equal keyframes
 * Curve optimization: Remove default keyframe if it's the only one
+* FrameKeyframe for animating depth group on Unity (customizable path)

 ##### todo + known bugs
-* Center around first frame of given character
+* Optional center around first frame of selected character
-* FrameKeyframe for selecting layer to display on Unity, configurable path
 * BUG: MorphShape color is wrong, should come from fillStyles

 ##### no-features